-Many Loan Officers were paralyzed with fear and didn’t know how to grow their market share, others were fearless.
+Many Loan Officers were paralyzed with fear and didn’t know how to grow their market share, while others were fearless.

-In late 2008 and especially 2009, there were some pretty freaked out loan officers.
+In late 2008 and especially early 2009, there were some pretty freaked out loan officers.
 We all know that many came to the industry because of its promise of easy hours, lax regulations and, most notably, quick cash.

-In many cases, those who were determined to succeed didn’t realize that they’d set themselves apart from the scared folks because they were either busy reinventing their vision for success in the new norm and “pounding the pavement” or they were the ones who saw future growth in what seemed like a dying industry with the economy barely limping along.
+In many cases, those who were determined to succeed didn’t realize that they’d already set themselves apart from the scared folks, because they were either busy reinventing their vision for success in the new norm and “pounding the pavement,” or they were the ones who saw future growth in what seemed like a dying industry with the economy barely limping along.

 We saw this day after day from late 2008 until the middle of 2012.
-We saw a fair share of attrition during that period.
+We also saw a fair share of attrition during that period.
 We analyzed the data and what we found was pretty clear:

-The personal relationship created during the home buying and finance/refinance process is real, and if you capitalize on that in a real way your referrals from your past clients will be far greater!
-Especially in comparison to social media marketing and email campaigns.
+The personal relationship created during the home buying and finance/refinance process is real, and if you capitalize on that in a real way your referrals from your past clients will be far greater!; especially in comparison to social media marketing and email campaigns.
 Referrals from past clients through emails and Facebook don’t even come close.

-Let’s face it, email is a recreational endeavor and no one comes home from a hard day’s work to read emails from their loan officer or Realtor unless they’re in the throws of a file.
-I know it sounds harsh, but it’s the truth: If you do an email marketing campaign, look at the analytics and you’ll see the open rates are very low.
+Let’s face it, email is a recreational endeavor and no one comes home from a hard day’s work to read emails from their Loan Officer or Realtor unless they’re in the throws of a file.
+I know it sounds harsh, but it’s the truth.
+If you do an email marketing campaign, look at the analytics and you’ll see the open rates are very low.
 This is regardless of the content, personal or otherwise.